aws/aws-auto-scaling-custom-resource/README.md

 Follow the step-by-step instructions in this section to build and test the custom resource auto scaling environment in your AWS account.
 The CloudFormation template provided with this repository creates the core AWS components from scratch.

-## 1. Build and Test your REST Endpoint URL
+## 1. Build and Test Your REST Endpoint URL

-Before running the CloudFormation template, you need an HTTP/HTTPS endpoint to expose your REST resources.
+Before running the CloudFormation template, you need an HTTP/HTTPS endpoint to expose your REST resources using GET and PATCH methods.
 Make sure that your application conforms to the REST API specification in the [custom-resource-stack.yaml](https://github.com/aws/aws-auto-scaling-custom-resource/blob/master/cloudformation/templates/custom-resource-stack.yaml) CloudFormation template.

 Note: If you need a test environment and are familiar with Docker, a sample REST endpoint is provided as a Dockerized Apache Python CGI.
 For more information, see [sample-api-server](./sample-api-server/).